 A cherry red macula is a rare condition characterized by a reddish area developing at the center of macula.
 According to Richman, one of the most common conditions causing a cherry red macula is a lipid storage disorder that leads to central retinal artery occlusion.

 When lipids (fatty acids) accumulate in harmful amounts in various tissues and cells in the body, they can cause health problems.
 Symptoms may appear early in life or develop in the teen or even adult years.

 “Over time, this storage of excessive fats can cause permanent damage to cells and tissues in the brain, the peripheral nervous system and in other parts of the body,” Richman says.

 “Retinal artery occlusion refers to blockage of the retinal artery carrying oxygen to the nerve cells in the retina at the back of the eye.
 The lack of oxygen delivery to the retina may result in severe loss of vision,” she adds.

-Management of cherry red macula depends on the cause.
-In addition to retinal artery occlusion, causes include Tay-Sachs disease and several other diseases or conditions.
+Management of cherry red macula depends on the cause, which can include Tay-Sachs disease in addition to retinal artery occlusion and several other diseases and conditions.

 The best way to protect the health of the macula of your eyes for a lifetime of good vision is to have routine eye exams.

 Another essential part of keeping your macula healthy is decreasing your risk for diabetes and cardiovascular disease through diet and lifestyle changes.

 Updated September 2020